wlsf82/age-discoverer/README.md

 Run `npm test` to execute the unit tests.

+> Code coverage is executed together with unit tests.

 ### Test results

 If everything is ok you should see a test result like this: